 The BMP and, where required, the PHP will be agreed by parents and evaluated termly.
-A completed (example) risk assessment or Behaviour Management Plan template is given at: https://www.kymallanhsc.co.uk/Document/DownloadDocument/9036 with a Blank BMP given at: https://www.kymallanhsc.co.uk/Document/DownloadDocument/9035.
-This Behaviour Management Plan incorporates, where required, the individual's Positive Handling Plan.
+A completed (example) risk assessment or Behaviour Management Plan template is available from the KAHub along with a model Blank BMP.
+This model Behaviour Management Plan incorporates, where required, the individual's Positive Handling Plan.
 The BMP must be signed and dated by the assessor.
-Alternatively, blank copies of all three parts of the BMP can be downloaded from the KAHSC website www.kymallanhsc.co.uk.
+Alternatively, blank copies of all three parts of the BMP can be downloaded from the KAHub.